dlennox24/colostate-ricro-ui/scripts/README.md

 ## start

-The start script spins up development servers and other watch scripts in parallel. **If one script fails, they are all killed.** This is avoid orphaned processes and to prevent the orphans from preventing the use the next iteration's ports.
+The start script spins up development servers and other watch scripts in parallel. **If one script fails, they are all killed.** This is to avoid orphaned processes and to prevent the orphans from blocking ports.

 ```yarn start```